NIPPON STEEL KOWA REAL ESTATE

 Regional Revitalization Business

-Regional Revitalization Business Yahata Higashida General Development Project
+Yahata Higashida General Development Project

-Utilizing 100 years of urban development expertise to createan advanced environmental city of the future
+Utilizing 100 years of urban development expertise to create an advanced environmental city of the future

 The Yahata Higashida District is where the industrial revolution of Japan originated in 1901, as a location for government-operated ironworks.